 “With more and more new cars manufactured featuring keyless entry technology, we are inevitably seeing an increase in used cars being offered for sale with the same benefits.
 However, motorists may not realise just how defenceless against theft these cars are if not adequately protected,” explains Clive Wain, Head of Police Liaison at TRACKER.
 “In 2018, 88% of all the stolen vehicles recovered by TRACKER were taken without using the owner’s keys, highlighting the very real threat keyless car theft poses for owners.”

 Thieves continue to update their methods to counter vehicle security technology, such as immobilisers and keyless entry systems.
-‘Relay attack’ devices enable two criminals to steal a car in literally a few seconds.
+‘Relay attack’ or keyless car theft involve devices that enable two criminals to steal a car in literally a few seconds.
 One stands near the car being targeted and the other stands near the door of the owner’s home or office to get in range of the key fob.
 The device picks up the key fob signal from inside the building and tricks the car into thinking the key is nearby.
 The car unlocks, allowing thieves to jump in and drive it away.

 Clive Wain adds, “Unfortunately, whilst the relay attack technology criminals use is readily available to buy in the UK, it’s almost impossible to apprehend the thieves using them.
 A number of manufacturers, such as Ford and Skoda, are introducing motion sensors, which will put key fobs into sleep mode if they’re left sitting a period of time, which will go a long way towards stopping keyless car thefts.
 And whilst popular brands Volkswagen, Nissan, Hyundai and Mazda are all reported to be working to improve security, there remain hundreds of thousands of used cars on the UK’s roads and being offered for sale this March, that remain susceptible to relay attacks.”